kdave/btrfs-progs/Documentation/btrfs-balance.rst

                 sharing).
 The run time is potentially very long, depending on the filesystem size.
 To prevent starting a full balance by accident, the user is warned and has a few seconds to cancel the operation before it starts.
-The warning and delay can be skipped with *--full-bauance* option.
+The warning and delay can be skipped with *--full-balance* option.

         Please note that the filters must be written together with the *-d*, *-m* and *-s* options, because they're optional and bare *-d* and *-m* also work and